 Do not do try to organise dialysis without talking with your health team!
 When arrangements are made, confirm dialysis session times in advance - you must be flexible with plans.

-Private dialysis in Australia may offer temporary dialysis but charge a fee for each treatment
+Private dialysis in Australia may offer temporary dialysis but charge a fee for treatment

-As a guide, the approximate cost is between $450 to $650 per treatment in Sth Australia.
-In eastern states between $800 to $900 per treatment, depending on location.
+Approximate cost from $450 to $650 per treatment in South Australia.
+In eastern states from $800 to $900 per treatment, depending on location.
 Ensure you book in advance, receive a firm quote and confirmation of treatment dates.
-Minimum 1 month notice required.
+Minimum 1 month notice essential.

 Medically required medications

 Work out expected medical costs before making travel plans including medication.
 Many countries including Australia only allow medically required medication to cover a maximum of 3 months (maximum dosage).
 Ensure your doctor writes an up to date treatment letter setting out your health conditions and medication.
 Your Dialysis Unit will also need to provide an introduction letter noting your individual treatment information.
 Refer Travel overseas with PBS medications.

 Australian Dialysis Unit Guide (DUG) Use our DUG to locate a Dialysis Unit in Australia